 Why Visit a Developmental Optometrist?

-Contact Dr. Moshe Roth today to assess whether you or your child’s life is being negatively impacted by vision issues.
+Contact Dr. Moshe Roth and Dr. Steffani Tiomno today to assess whether you or your child’s life is being negatively impacted by vision issues.

 What are the Goals of Behavioral Optometry?